Root Canal Therapy in Newark, OH

 Frequently Asked Questions

-Is root canal treatment painful?
+Is root canal therapy painful?

-How long does a root canal treatment take?
+How long does root canal treatment take?

 Don’t Put Off the Treatment You Need